SUSE/skuba/test/README.md

 All needed variable should have been already implemented, only the NODE ips variable should be added.

+When you create a var specify also the behaviour and the usage: mandatory/optional and default value if any.

 ### Currenlty supported:

 ### IPs:

-- CONTROLPLANE = IP of host which will be the controlplane
+- `CONTROLPLANE`: - mandatory - IP of host which will be the controlplane
-- MASTER00 = IP of 1st master
+- `MASTER00`: - mandatory - IP of 1st master
-- WORKER00 = IP of 1st worker
+- `WORKER00`: - mandatory - IP of 1st worker

 SEE 1) example in HOW TO RUN